AirinB/Sentiment-Analysis/README.md

 ### Bag of Words

 We used the `Bow Classifier` for our Model.
-For it we created a class BoWClassifier that inhetirts the `torch nn`module.
+For it we created a class BoWClassifier that inhetirts the `torch nn.Module` module.
 Also we implimented the early stopping in order to avoid overffiting and reduce the waiting time to train the model.

 #### __Results__